 Pruritus (Itching), Allergy, Hypersensitivity, and Anaphylaxis

-Why does Percocet make you itch?
+Why does Percocet make patients itch?
 Oxycodone component in Percocet causes the blood vessels in the skin to dilate.
 It also stimulates the release of histamine within the skin.
 It results in pruritus (itching) or urticaria (hives) in some people.
 The itching may also be a manifestation of Percocet allergy.
 If a patient is worried about how to stop Percocet itching, a doctor should be asked to prescribe antihistamine medication.

 Respiratory Depression, Slowed Breathing and Respiratory Arrest

-Respiratory arrest is a major cause of death due to opioid toxicity.
+Respiratory arrest is a major cause of deaths due to opioid toxicity.
 For this reason, it’s worth knowing how much Percocet to overdose.
 Painkillers may cause respiratory arrest when taken in overdose or when accidentally ingested in high doses (such as by children).

 Sleep Disturbances: Insomnia and Somnolence

 Does Percocet make its users sleepy?
-Yes, oxycodone may alter various neural mechanism in the brain.
+Yes, it may alter various neural mechanism in the brain.
 Its action on the opioid receptors in the brain may cause sedation and excessive sleepiness (somnolence).
 By acting on the brain’s dopaminergic pathways, Percocet side effects may also produce hyperactivity and insomnia (inability to fall asleep).

 Mood Changes: Tranquility and Depression

-The oxycodone component causes the pupils to constrict giving the person pinpoint pupils even in complete darkness.
+The oxycodone component causes the pupils to constrict, giving the person pinpoint pupils even in complete darkness.
 The duration of pupil dilation depends on Percocet half-life.